OhioT/chroma_lora_trainer/README.md

 1. **Dataset Preparation** - Organize images and captions
 2. **Embedding Caching** - Process and cache embeddings for efficient training
 3. **LoRA Training** - Train LoRA weights on the cached data
-4. **Image Generation** - Sample images using the trained LoRA
-5. **ComfyUI Use** - Copy the Lora to the ComfyUI/models/lora folder for use with Chroma in ComfyUI
+4. **ComfyUI Use** - Copy the Lora to the ComfyUI/models/lora folder for use with Chroma in ComfyUI

 ## Step 1: Dataset Preparation